tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 - Postman_OCI
 - Postman_OCI_ConnectApi

+## oAuth 2.0 is set __once__ in each folder

+Please don't take a "do-it-yourself" approach here.
+Why?

+1. Most importantly, you don't need to.
+2. There's some scripting which checks your token set up is correct to begin making requests
+3. Tokens are passed in subsequent requests using __Bearer Token__ authentication on the requests needing it
+4. This was done "by design" so you can easily add your own requests or copy them and move them around with little to no impact when oAuth is needed.
+5. You can also find and copy the requests named something like "Set your oAuth 2.0 Token in Authorization tab" whenever you need to establish oAuth 2.0 before another request

+### Key points

+A. Look for the request with a name like "Set your oAuth 2.0 Token in Authorization tab"
+B. Don't try to do a bunch of manual work on your token setup or get fancy as it's all filled in for you already using variables.

+Just follow these steps which will also be provided during an oAuth error state in Postman's __Console__ as errors:

+1. Click on the Request with a name like "Set your oAuth 2.0 Token here in Authorization tab"
+2. Click the "Authorization" tab
+3. Click the "Get New Access Token" button
+4. Click the "Proceed" button
+5. Click the "Use Token" button
+6. Optional - Use the delete button's dropdown option to remove expired tokens (it's best to remove all of them except the newest)
+7. Retry your request(s)

+## Variables

+__Note__: You must set up your environment variables correctly for this all to work.
+Collection variables will be calculated between requests and used in subsequent  requests.
+The naming convention used in the collection is to prefix with an underscore for collection variables.

+### Environment variables can be used to provide comma delimited values for these values

+ 1. productNamesCommaDelimited (used in the B2B Postman collection)
+ 2. productStockKeepingUnitsCommaDelimited
+ 3. locationGroupIdentifiersCommaDelimited
+ 4. locationIdentifiersCommaDelimited

+### Environment variables can be used to provide a string value for these values

+ 1. productSearchTerm (used in the B2B Postman collection)

 ## Standardized variables (also documented in the Postman collection)

 ⚠️ **_Note_**: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse.